Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 People expect social media accounts to have a consistent voice.

 Your presence needs personality: this is your voice on social media.
-And, it needs to be a consistent voice—one that’s both true to your brand and adjusted to fit each social network you’re on.
+And it needs to be a consistent voice that's true to your brand and adjusted to fit each social network you're on.
 Your tone is the inflection you apply to your voice.

 Best practices for writing social copy